 In most cases the application is first screened, which involves an interview in which biometric data is taken, health and family information, details of the route of travel, and the broad outline of the reasons for claiming asylum.
 Children making a claim in their own right are not screened; if they are already in the care of the local authority their claim is registered with the Home Office at a scheduled interview.
 If the Home Office encounters them first, the child will be subject to a ‘welfare interview’.

 Potential safe third country cases are referred to the third country unit of the Home Office, which decides whether to refuse to consider the claim on the basis that the person can be removed to another country, including EU Member states (this policy does not apply to claims made from EEA nationals; separate guidance applies to such claims).
 Such inadmissibility decisions may be certified in which case appeal is limited and the right to appeal non-suspensive.
 The decisions to declare an asylum claim as inadmissible, to remove an appeal right (in the case of asylum inadmissibility decision certificates) or to make an appeal right exercisable only from abroad (in the case of a human rights claim certified as clearly unfounded), may be challenged in the UK only through judicial review.
-An application made to the Upper Tribunal, which can only be made with permission of that tribunal.
+An application made to the Upper Tribunal can only be made with permission of that tribunal.
 Judicial review proceedings do not consider the merits of a decision, but only whether the decision maker has approached the matter in the correct way.